roberto-goncalves/transaction/README.md

 ## Running application

-This command will make application available on port 8080
+Application runs on port 8080

 ```console
   $ mvn spring-boot:run
 ```

 ## To create a jar & run it

+Application runs on port 8080

 ```console
    $ mvn package